ooni/spec/backends/bk-003-collector.md

 ### Response body

-In case of failure, the collector MUST return a JSON object that MAY be empty.
+In case of failure, the collector MUST return a JSON object, whose content is implementation dependent and MAY be empty.
+Some existing implementations return a `{"error": "string"}` object to make debugging easier.

 In case of success (i.e. `200` response), the collector MUST return a JSON body generated in compliance with the following, informal specification: